Humaidu/material/Intro-to-Python:-Labs.md

 * Converts 32 degrees to radian (HINT: `math.pi`!).
 * Asks the user for a _radius_ then prints out the surface area and volume of a sphere.
 * Tells the user what time of day it is, in a nice format.
-* Prints "odd" if a number is odd and "even" if it's even.
 * Splits a sentence into its words
 * Joins a list of words into a sentence.
 Find TWO ways to do this!